iotempire/iotempower/README.rst

 The gateway services have been tested to run on:

 - Raspberry Pi 1 (B and B+), 2, 3, and Zero W
-- Linux laptop running Ubuntu 17.04
+- Laptops running Ubuntu Linux 17.04 and 18.04

 We are trying to provide virtualbox images as soon as we find time and/or volunteers.